npge/npge/README.md

 ## Changelog

+ - **Version 0.1.1**.
+Bugfix:

+    - fix running MergeUnique in Pangenome,
+    - MergeUnique's crash on unique fragments located between two fragments of one block was fixed,
+    - fixed several bugs when search in GUI by sequence, containing 'N's,
+    - add icon npge.ico, use it in GUI,
+    - Processor memorizes global Meta in its consctuctor,
+    - fix Lua function arg_value,
+    - Stem is now exact in Info,
+    - NEWICK representation of trees is now multiline,
+    - set default number of threads to number of cores,
+    - windows: build.sh uses current source dir,
+    - windows: script package.sh and Installation Wizard,
+    - typos in README fixed.

  - **Version 0.1.0**.
 Features developed in Summer 2014
  were incorporated in ver.
 0.1.0.
  It was published prior to ECCB'14 event.